 Charities that we support

 In 1972 when the first Show was being organised, the question was raised as to how the profits would be distributed in the event of any being made.
-One of the stewards had a granddaughter who suffered from Spina Bifida, it was therefore decided that any excess should be donated to The Association for Spina Bifida and Hydrocephalus (ASBAH now SHINE), following the show in 1973 £3000 was donated to them and they have been beneficiaries from every subsequent show and to date £576,881 has been given.
+One of the stewards had a granddaughter who suffered from Spina Bifida, and it was therefore decided that any excess should be donated to the Association for Spina Bifida and Hydrocephalus (ASBAH, now SHINE).
+Following the show in 1973, £3000 was donated to them, and they have been beneficiaries from every subsequent show – to date £576,881 has been given.

 We are always interested to hear from you.

-Let us know what you think of our new website or what you’ve enjoyed most about our virtual show this year.
+Let us know what you think of our website or what you enjoy most about the show.
 You can interact with us via our Facebook, Twitter and Instagram or drop us an email here.Get In Touch